maccody/KanaChordPlus/README.md

 ![KanaChordPlus_error_2](./images/KanaChordPlus_error_2.jpg)

 ### 'Incremental' Input Method Editor 【「インクリメンタル」インプットメソッドエディター】
 As mentioned previously, Kanji characters and Japanese words containing Kanji are typed via an 'incremental' Input Method Editor (IME).
 As Kana characters are typed, they are presented at the top of KanaChord Plus display in an single-line Editor Window.
+The Editor Window can hold up to nine characters, either Kana or Kanji.

+If only Kana characters have been typed, they can be sent to the computer by pressing any punctuation or special character mentioned previously.
+The Kana characters will be displayed on the computer followed by the punctuation or character pressed, with the exception of the wide space character.
+Japanese writing does not normally have spaces between words, so it would be unusual to include the wide space character in the output.
+To purposely display a wide space character, make sure the Editor Window is empty of characters first before pressing the wide space (**Spc**) key.

-Below the Editor Window, a Kanji List is generated, consisting of Japanese words and Kanji characters.
+Below the Editor Window, a Kanji List is generated, consisting of Japanese words with Kanji and Kanji characters.
 The content of the Kanji List is updated as new Kana character are entered, i.e., incrementally.
 The list is displayed with Japanese words presented first, followed by Kanji characters ordered according to the most common first.
 The color of each entry indicates whether it is a word or particular Kanji reading:
 - Orange - Japanese word
 - Green - The kunyomi or Japanese reading for the Kanji
 - Blue - The onyomi or Chinese reading for the Kanji